-There are two Ukraine stories today.
+Mr. Chairman, there are two Ukraine stories today.
 The first is the one we are discussing this morning and that you have been hearing for the past two weeks.
 It is a rancorous story about whistleblowers, Mr. Giuliani, side channels, quid pro quos, corruption, and interference in elections.
-In this story Ukraine is an object.
+In this story Ukraine is merely an object.